Albo1125/PoliceAnimations/README.md

 # PoliceAnimations
 PoliceAnimations is a UK-based resource for FiveM by Albo1125 that provides police animation functions.
+It is available at [https://github.com/Albo1125/PoliceAnimations](https://github.com/Albo1125/PoliceAnimations)

 ## Installation & Usage
 1. Download the latest release.